 SO this makes a lot of food.
 Have a crowd coming by for the weekend?
 Make this.
 AND a big salad.

-What you’re looking at is creamy ziti pasta tossed with sausages, garlic, mushrooms, and thyme in a very tasty, creamless creamy and velvety sauce.
+What you’re looking at is creamy ziti pasta prepared with sausages, garlic, mushrooms, and thyme in the same pot!
+WITH a very tasty, creamless creamy and velvety sauce.
 The trick is in using evaporated milk instead of heavy cream.
 I’ve also used skim milk in this go-to sauce of mine, but had to thicken it a bit with corn starch or flour.

 The only thing left to tell you is to whip out the biggest skillet/pan that you have, slice up some sausages, mushrooms, and onions, mince thy garlic, and open up a can of evaporated milk.
 That’s all.
 Now, git ‘er done!